William-OD/William-OD/README.md

 William O'Donnell

-1st Year Ph.D. researching next generation mupoography detectors for built infrastructure monitoring.
-Funded by Lynkeos Technology and the Nuclear and Hadron Physics group at the University of Glasgow.
+1st Year Ph.D. researching next generation mupoography detectors for built infrastructure monitoring with Lynkeos Technology and the Nuclear and Hadron Physics group at the University of Glasgow.

 <!---